matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

- * Even if client implementations do remember to URL-encode their parameters, they may not do it correctly: many URL-encoding implementations may be intended to encode parameters in the query-string (which can of course contain literal slashes) rather tha the path component.
+ * Even if client implementations do remember to URL-encode their parameters, they may not do it correctly: many URL-encoding implementations may be intended to encode parameters in the query-string (which can of course contain literal slashes) rather than the path component.

  * Some proxy software may treat `%2F` specially: for instance, Apache, when configured as a reverse-proxy, will reject requests for a path containing